janko/uppy-s3_multipart/README.md

 Shrine.
 From there you can swap the `presign_endpoint` + `AwsS3` code with the `uppy_s3_multipart` + `AwsS3Multipart` setup.**

+Note that by default **Shrine won't extract metadata from directly upload files**, instead it will just copy metadata that was extracted on the client side.
+See [this section][metadata direct uploads] for the rationale and instructions on how to opt in.

-Both the plugin and method accepts `:options` for specifying additional options to the aws-sdk calls (read further for more details on these options):
+Both the plugin and method accept `:options` for specifying additional options to the S3 client operations (see the [Client](#client) section for list of operations and options they accept):

 ```rb
 Shrine.plugin :uppy_s3_multipart, options: {